Germany's Oktoberfest canceled again in 2021 due to coronavirus | DW | 03.05.2021

 The drinking marathon has been axed in the past, pausing during World War II and an outbreak of cholera in 1854.

-The decision was made by Bavarian Premier Markus Soeder and Munich Lord Mayor Dieter Reiter on Monday.
+The decision was made by Bavarian Premier Markus Söder and Munich Lord Mayor Dieter Reiter on Monday.

 "For me personally, this is not an easy decision either," Reiter said.